When Your Work Affects Your Mind: The Psychology of Career Wellbeing

 A misaligned or unhealthy work environment can take a serious toll on mental health.

-• Moral Injury: In helping professions, ethical strain or value clashes can mirror trauma responses.
+Moral Injury: In helping professions, ethical strain or value clashes can mirror trauma responses.
+When you're repeatedly asked to compromise your professional judgment or participate in decisions that contradict your values, the psychological damage goes beyond stress.

-The APA (2022) found that over 60 percent of employees reported work-related mental health symptoms, and nearly half considered leaving their job for wellbeing reasons.
+The APA (2022) found that over sixty percent of employees reported work-related mental health symptoms, and nearly half considered leaving their job for wellbeing reasons.
 Canadian data from CAMH show similar patterns.
-Workers experiencing burnout are 3.4 times more likely to meet criteria for clinical depression.
+Workers experiencing burnout are three point four times more likely to meet criteria for clinical depression.

-These are not individual weaknesses.
-They’re systemic signals that something deeper is out of alignment.
+These aren't individual weaknesses.
+They're systemic signals that something deeper is out of alignment.

 The Link Between Career Fulfillment and Mental Health Recovery

-The good news: the relationship runs both ways.
+The relationship runs both ways.
 When people find or redesign work that fits their strengths and values, their mental health measurably improves.

 From a counselling perspective, recovery often begins not with a new job, but with reconnecting to meaning: What energizes me?
 What impact do I want to make?
 What environments let me thrive?